 - Brief summary of research interests and accomplishments

 - Three (3) names and addresses of references to:

 Division of Cancer Epidemiology and Genetics, NCI

 9609 Medical Center Dr., 6E456

 Rockville, MD 20850

 This position is subject to a background investigation.
-Initial deadline for applications will be August 13, however the position will be open until it is filled.
+We would like to fill this position as soon as possible, however it will be open until it is filled.
 The NIH is dedicated to building a diverse community in its training and employment programs.